-

 In principle, employers can put dismissed employees on garden leave during part or the entirety of the notice period.
 This is particularly common in the financial sector or if the employee is part of senior management.

-However, certain specific categories of employees retain the right to work, such as those whose professional skills require that they work continuously (e.g. surgeons, artists, athletes, etc.).
+However, certain specific categories of employees retain the right to work, such as those whose professional skills require that they work continuously (e.g. surgeons, artists, pilots, athletes, etc.).

 When an employee is put on garden leave, the employer must pay their salary and grant them all contractual benefits during the entirety of the notice period.